HomeLatest NewsGovTechBudget 2024 fully aligns with India's rapid digitalisation growth, says DG STPI Arvind Kumar

 Register Now →

-A significant highlight of the budget is the abolition of the Angel Tax, a move widely hailed by the community.
-“The decision to abolish Angel Tax is hailed as it will help start-ups thrive,” Kumar said, pointing out that this policy change will reduce the financial burden on start-ups, enabling them to grow and innovate more freely.
+A significant highlight of the budget is the abolition of the Angel Tax, a move widely hailed by the startup community.
+“The decision to abolish Angel Tax is hailed as it will help start-ups thrive,” Kumar said, pointing out that this policy change will reduce the burden on start-ups, enabling them to grow and innovate more freely.

-According to STPI chief, this is particularly important as India handles a vast amount of data, and the government’s initiative to facilitate sectoral databases for improving data governance is expected to bolster India’s position as a global technology leader.
+According to STPI chief, this is particularly important as India handles a vast amount of data, and the government’s initiative to facilitate sectoral databases for improving data governance is expected to bolster India’s position as a leader.

 Moreover, Kumar expects that the introduction of the Jan Vishwas Bill 2.0 will significantly enhance the ease of doing business in India as it will simplify regulatory frameworks and promote a more business-friendly environment.